 If you don’t know how to get someone to like you online through text, the best way to approach is by being yourself in every way possible and if they don’t like it then they don’t deserve your time.

 Be yourself through text.
 If they don’t appreciate it, find someone who will.
 It doesn’t matter if a person is tall, short, fat, skinny, dark hair or light hair etc. If they judge you by how you look that is not good enough.

 Only say hi to them over text as well because if you’re too open/available people take advantage of that.

-Don’t offer anything over text until after talking on phone for about 3 times at least.
+Don’t offer anything over the text until after talking on the phone for about 3 times at least.
 Then begin texting more casually so that it feels less awkward when face-to-face later on.

 You never know what can happen between now and an actual date where you both are alone together.